top of page

 Unmasking the Impact of Volatility: Traditional Calculating of Averages Can Conceal True Returns, Underlining the Crucial Role of Volatility in Financial Decision-Making.

 Let's examine a volatile return like -10%, +30%, -10%, +30%, -10%, +30%, -10%, +30%, -10%, +30% over a 10 year period.
 Even though the sum of returns equals 100, the actual average return isn't the 10% you're led to believe, it's 8.71%.
+This is the geometric mean, and is the preferred method.

 Imagine a 1MM account in this scenario, the 10% versus 8.71% return results in an account balance difference of 400K!
 Volatility greatly influences return profiles and should be a key consideration in financial decisions.